cakesolutions/Datapalooza/README.md

 analytics $ python mlp/start_training.py \
   -m chest -d ../training-data/labelled/chest -o ./output
 ```
 - Observe the output; see if you can optimise the hyperparameters

-# Parallelise the computation
+# Parallelize the computation

 ## Setup Python environment